chrisgleissner/loom-webflux-benchmarks/README.md

 ### 25k-vus-smooth-spike-get-movies

-Like the earlier scenario, but linear ramp-up and down.
+Like the previous scenario, but linear ramp-up and down.

 #### Virtual Threads (Tomcat)